Criminal Defense Clinic

 The Seminar

 The clinic seminar focuses on theoretical approaches to defense and community lawyering, developing defense advocacy tools, and gaining context for systemic issues in local criminal law.
-Students will think expansively and critically about the role of defense attorneys and organizations in seminar, through simulations, rounds, and conversations with experts.
-The course asks students to consider how public defense lawyers work towards a transformative vision of more humane cities.
+Students will think expansively and critically about the role of defense attorneys and organizations in the seminar through reflection exercises, simulations, rounds, and conversations with experts.
+The course asks students to consider how public defense lawyers work toward a transformative vision of more humane cities.

 Students in the clinic can expect to:

-• Build trial advocacy tools, including written and oral advocacy;
+• Build litigation and trial tools, including written and oral advocacy.

-• Engage in in-depth fact investigation, including visits to scenes and interviews of witnesses;
+• Delve into in-depth fact investigation, including visits to scenes and interviews of witnesses.

-• Reflect on recent criminal law reforms and their impacts;
+• Engage recent criminal law reforms and their impacts.

 • Collaborate with interdisciplinary experts.